 An average pay raise is a 3% increase on what you're making now.

 An exceptional pay raise is a 6% increase on what you're making now.

+This doesn't mean that you can't ask for a higher or lower percentage range.
+But the higher the percentage the more reasons you may need to justify it.
 A combination of your personal job position and general trends in your field should dictate how much you should ask for in a raise.

 In general, a 6% raise is considered appropriate for exceptional employees.
 This means that in general terms, a 6% raise is the highest raise you want to ask for.
 You can go beyond this to ask for a 10% or even a 20% raise but you'll need good reasoning for a raise this high.